Skip to main content

 Script File Extension Differences

-• If it is a .py format script, the extension name can be omitted in the .eds/.edd file. .eps format scripts need to add the extension name.
+• For .py format scripts, the file extension can be omitted in the .eds/.edd file. .eps format scripts must include the extension.

 [main]